 Studying the Bible can be intimidating.
 If you are new to studying the Bible, meditation of God’s word is one of the easiest ways to begin.
-The outcomes of studying God’s word through meditation is more peaceful and calming spirit.
+The outcome of studying God’s word through meditation is a more peaceful and calming spirit.
 God actually promises us that we can become more prosperous and successful by spending valuable time with him.

 What does the Bible say about meditation?

-God calls us to meditate his word day and night.
+God calls us to meditate on his word day and night.
 He promises us that we can be more productive by study God’s word than anything else we do during the day.

 Keep this Book of the Law always on your lips; meditate on it day and night, so that you may be careful to do everything written in it.
 Then you will be prosperous and successful.